 - Starting from one side, fold the packet gently until it is small enough to fit within the steamer leaving a space around the edge; this is the point at which tears in the paper can occur.
 Now wrap the packet in aluminium foil.
 Remember water must not get into the packet, so ensure the edges are sealed tightly, and any steam condensing on the packet in the heating up period can not run inside and ruin your work.

-- Seal the lid, without using the pressure valve, and raise to the boil over 15 minutes and steam gently for 45 minutes.
+- Seal the lid, without using the pressure valve, and raise to the boil over 15 minutes before steaming gently for 45 minutes.
 Allow to cool and open carefully.
 Steaming over an open pan will take up to 2 hours.
 The steaming paper can often be reused, but the foil may well leak and allow water in to ruin your next project.
 Our image (right) shows silk dye being set in a colander set above the level of the boiling water.
 The colander is covered with a lid to contain the steam.